tbela99/gzip/README.md

 # Progressive Web App

-Offline mode capabilities using one of these PWA network strategy:
+Offline mode capabilities using one of these PWA network strategy

 ### Network cache strategies